Chapter 3 References

 Next

-1. Science should only describe physical reality, not imaginary things like fairies.
+1. Science is about reality, not imaginary things like fairies.

-2. Physical reality is only what we can physically observe.
+2. The only reality is what we can physically observe.

 Next

 For a scientist, this doesn’t just offend Occam’s razor, it outrages it.
-Do you believe that in the time it took to read this sentence, a billion, billion universes arose just from the light that hit your eyes?
-Current physics does because it is the only way to dismiss quantum randomness.
-Some now talk of the multiverse as a fact despite no evidence at all, based on the belief that “It must be so”.
+Do you believe that in the time it took to read this sentence, a billion, billion universes arose from the light that hit your eyes?
+Current physics does, to avoid randomness, but why?
+This theory isn’t testable, nor does it predict any new facts, yet it is accepted.
+To be clear, no facts at all support the multiverse, so its only purpose seems to be to support the idea that physical events cause everything.

-In historical terms, many-world-theory essentially replaces the clockwork universe that quantum theory demolished last century with a clockwork multiverse.
-Attempts to rescue this zombie theory (Note 1) by letting a finite number of universes repartition after each choice (Deutsch, 1997) only recovers the original problem, as what chooses which worlds are dropped?
-Yet why would the universe, like a doting parent with a quantum camera, want to store everything that might happen?
-The many-worlds multiverse is truly a fairy tale for physicists (Baggot, 2013).
+An attempt to rescue this zombie theory (Note 1) by letting a finite number of universes repartition after each choice (Deutsch, 1997) just recovers the original problem, as what chooses the worlds to drop?
+Does nature, like a doting parent with a camera, record everything that our universe might do?

 Next